 It's not only good news for our customers, but it has helped smaller, local businesses differentiate themselves by retailing new, sustainable goods.

 We prepare some 600,000 fresh meals for our visitors each year – so how we choose our supplies really matters.
 We’re proud that over 80% of the money we spend on catering suppliers is spent on businesses in Cornwall and Devon.
 We use only Cornish meat, dairy and eggs in our on-site cafes – as well as Cornish salad leaves, when they are in season.

 We also grow some of our own food at the Eden nursery, and have been experimenting with unusual tomato varieties, cucamelons, tomatillos (also sometimes known as the Mexican husk tomato) and inca berries.
 Find out more.

 We’re part of the Cornwall Good Seafood Guide (CGSG), which is supporting sustainable fisheries in the county.
 Look for the CGSG eco label next to our dishes containing fresh Cornish seafood, such as the Seafood Linguine and Roast Mackerel.
 The Guide is packed with listings of sustainable seafood across the county’s restaurants, cafes, fish and chip shops and fishmongers.

 How we source the products in our shops

-Eden visitors love our on-site and online shops, with their funky kitchenware, clothes, plants and more.
+Eden visitors love our on-site gift shops and online shop, with their funky kitchenware, clothes, plants and more.
 But we don't just choose nice things; we choose each product because it fits at least one of the five criteria we've set.